Understanding French Tax: What is the Revenu Fiscal de Référence?

 - The ‘revenu fiscal de référence’ – your household’s ‘reference tax income.’

 So, what exactly is the revenu fiscal de référence?
-It’s a common mistake for expats to assume that this number refers to your household’s net taxable income (and in many cases, you may find that these two numbers are identical) – however, that’s not actually the case.
-Instead, the revenu fiscal de référence refers to the household’s available resources and includes both the net taxable income and other tax-exempt income and deductible charges.
+It’s a common mistake for expats to assume that this number refers to your household’s net taxable income (and in many cases, you may find that these two numbers are identical).
+However, that’s not actually the case.
+The revenu fiscal de référence takes into account the entirety of a household’s resources, including both the net taxable income and certain other tax-exempt income and deductible charges.
+It is calculated by the tax authorities based on the income you have declared, whether you are imposable (liable to tax) or non imposable (not liable).

 Revenu fiscal de référence, revenu brut, revenu net : what’s the difference ?